 Recipients and pass-through entities must follow their own policies and procedures regarding the elimination or reduction of conflicts of interest when making subawards and will serve to eliminate and reduce the impact of conflicts of interest in the subaward process.
-Recipients and pass-through entities are also required to follow any applicable federal, state, local, tribal, or territorial statutes or regulations governing conflicts of interest in the making of subawards.
+Recipients and pass-through entities are also required to follow any applicable Federal, state, local, tribal, or territorial statutes or regulations governing conflicts of interest in the making of subawards.
+The recipient or subrecipient must disclose to the respective Program Manager, in writing, any real or potential conflict of interest as defined by the Federal, state, local, tribal, or territorial statutes, which may arise during the administration of the Federal award within five days of learning of the conflict of interest.
+Similarly, subrecipients must disclose any real

-The recipient or subrecipient must disclose to the respective Program Manager, in writing, any real or potential conflict of interest as defined by the federal, state, local, tribal, or territorial statutes or regulations or their own existing policies, which may arise during the administration of the federal award within five days of learning of the conflict of interest.
-Similarly, subrecipients must disclose any real or potential conflict of interest to the pass-through entity as required by the recipient's conflict of interest policies, or any applicable federal, state, local, tribal, or territorial statutes or regulations.
+Page 15 of 25 FY 2017 HSNTP NDPC NOFO or potential conflict of interest to the pass-through entity as required by the recipient's conflict of interest policies, or any applicable Federal, state, local, tribal, or territorial statutes or regulations.